mattiasgustavsson/dos-like/README.md

 ### Windows

-Tiny C Compiler for windows is included.
+Tiny C Compiler for Windows is included.
 To build all samples, run `build_all.bat`.
 To build individual samples, do:
 ```
   tcc\tcc source\stranded.c source\dos.c